List of top-division football clubs in CONMEBOL countries: Argentina

 The Primera División is the top level of Argentine football league, and is organized by the Argentine Football Association.
-Founded in 1893, it currently consists of 30 teams, but is planned to reduce in size to 24 teams by the 2019–20 season.
+Founded in 1893, it currently consists of 30 teams.
 The professional era started in 1931 when professionalism was instituted.
 Teams from Argentina have won the most international titles with a tally of 73, which includes 25 Copa Libertadores.
 Currently, the league is regarded as one of the strongest leagues in the world.